Noorani: Noorani family

-Roz-e-Nur (The Day of Light) – is celebrated on every spring in May by the Ismaili Jamat of Pamir valley, whether they live in Tajikistan, Russia, North America, Europe, or elsewhere to commemorate the first historic visit of His Highness the Aga Khan IV, to the Gorno-Badakhshan region and Dushanbe, Tajikistan on 25 May 1995.
+Roz-e-Nur (The Day of Light) is celebrated on every spring in May by the Ismaili Jamat of the Pamir valley and its diaspora to commemorate the first historic visit of His Highness the Aga Khan IV, to the Gorno-Badakhshan region and Dushanbe, Tajikistan, on 25 May 1995.
 The day has come to symbolise peace, a holiday of light, faith, and hope for the future.

 Alternative spellings include Noorany, Nourani and Nurani.

-Some other peoples who are not related in any form to the Royal Noorani Family of the Aga Khan.
+Other people with the surname

-Below are the names from around the world who have similar Surnames, but not related to the Royal Noorani Family of the Aga Khan.
+People who are not related to the Noorani family but share the surname include: